csdm/the-football-wall/README.md

 To use the db, I used an instance of MongoDB by creating a Docker container and I used it on localhost:27017.

 ### Production Environment
-The web-app was deployed using <strong>Heroku</strong>, and you can try it by <a href="https://thefootballwall.heroku.com" target="blank">clicking here</a>.
-In this case, the data was stored on a "production DB" that is hosted on the <strong>Atlas</strong> cloud (the official MongoDB cloud).
+The web-app was deployed using Heroku, and you can try it by In this case, the data was stored on a "production DB" that is hosted on the Atlas cloud (the official MongoDB cloud).
 In order to divide production from development environments, I used the Spring Boot profiles and for the production environment I used some Env Variables configured on Heroku dashboard.
 The Deploy is automatically triggered when a push on the branch master of this GitHub repo will be thrown.